dentarg/auth0-blog/_posts/2017-11-02-developing-real-time-apps-with-meteor.markdown

 > The command above will install the latest version of Meteor.
 At the time of this writing, Meteor's latest version is 1.6.

-Next, go ahead and create the _SlangBucket_ app like so:
+Next, go ahead and create the _Slang Bucket_ app like so:

 ```
 meteor create slangbucket